Course

 Performance Company

-This module gives you the experience of working as a part of a dance company to produce two professional-standard shows.
-The first is a full-scale musical theatre production, directed and choreographed by industry professionals.
-The second is a showcase presentation of varied dance work, largely created by professional choreographers.
+In this module you experience working as part of a dance company to produce two live performances.
+The first is a Musical Theatre production and the second is a showcase presentation of varied dance work, created by professional choreographers.
 Your dance work on both productions reflects all areas covered on the course, with a commercial industry focus.
 By working as part of an ensemble alongside creative professionals, the module bridges the gap between being a student and being a professional dance performer.
+You also train in aerial dance techniques and participate in a broad range of masterclasses, to increase versatility and employment options.

 How You Will